Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: New Algorithms

 \subsection{The minimal extended statespace and target}

 For the observation regime given at the start of Section \ref{sec.existing}, define

-Thus $\Ctil_r(X)=1$ if in each inter-observation interval the process is confined to region $r$ for that interval but in at least one inter-observation interval it is not confined to that interval's region $r-1$.
-Letting $\rtil(X)=\sum_{j=1}^\infty j \Ctil_j(X)$, the smallest region index such that the whole path is contained within the regions $\rtil$, we target the extended posterior
+Thus $\Btil_r(X)=1$ if for every inter-observation interval, $X$ is entirely contained within that interval's region $r$.
+We denote the smallest index $r$ for which $\Btil_r(X)=1$ by $\rtil(X)$.
+In every inter-observation interval the process is confined to that interval's region $\rtil(X)$ but in at least one inter-observation interval it is not confined to that interval's region $\rtil(X)-1$ ($\rtil=3$ in Figure \ref{fig.regions}).
+We target the extended posterior

 where

 The marginal for $\psi$ is $\pi_0(\psi)\sum_{r=1}^\infty \Prob{x_{1:n},\rtil(X)=r\mid \psi,x_0}= \pi_0(\psi)\Prob{x_{1:n}\mid \psi,x_0}$, as required.